نوع مقاله : مقاله پژوهشی

 The results indicate that almost 90% of the human motifs were in front view, and the animal motifs were all in profile.
 Goats were painted more professionally, similar to their real anatomy.
 There were always two horns on their heads.
 Human motifs are mostly in front view in narrative scenes, including pastures, hunting, dancing, riding, etc. In ancient times, a ritual dance was performed during harvest or when praying for rain.
 In the study area, a ritual dance was performed during hunting as a thanksgiving ritual.
 Due to the regional climate, goats were mostly used as livestock by the local residents.
 Regarding the main pigment used in motifs of Isfahan, the result of analyzing red or ocher pigments indicates that they contain a high content of Fe, which is related to iron oxide or hematite mineral compounds, which is in red ocher.
 Furthermore, Al, Si, Mg, and K were identified in three analyzed sample points, which are usually found in clay compounds.
 These compounds, along with hematite, are the constituents of ocher pigment formed on limestone rocks.

 The investigations reveal that the pictographs are similar to other areas of Iran, such as the petroglyphs of Songon (Arsbaran), Bawki (Azna), Timreh (Khomein), Djerbat, Khore Hanjiran, Mahabad, Chalamber, and western Iran in terms of motifs (not the nature of the paintings).
-Regarding the dating of pictographs in Dobeh Mountain of Isfahan, animals and tools are noticeable.
+Regarding the dating of pictographs in Dombeh Mountain of Isfahan, animals and tools are noticeable.
 Comparing these motifs with the cultural information related to the Iron Age (e.g., horse, plow, bow, arrow, and yoke), the pictographs cannot date back to more than the 2nd millennium BC.
-Dating tools were used for the chronological analysis of pictographs in Dobeh Mountain of Isfahan in terms of morphological comparison to other petroglyphs and cultural information.
-Therefore, the pictographs can be cautiously dated back to the Iron Age, i.e., the 1st and 2nd millennium BC, based on the animal motifs and the discovered tools.
+Dating tools were used for the chronological analysis of pictographs in Dombeh Mountain of Isfahan in terms of morphological comparison to other petroglyphs and cultural information.
+Therefore, the pictographs can be cautiously dated back to the Iron Age, i.e., the 1st and the 2nd millennium BC, based on the animal motifs and the discovered tools.

 کلیدواژهها [English]